 Information and forms for police agencies:

-When you use a local police agency, you will require a letter to explain the need for the police clearance for vulnerable populations (please see the end of this document).
+When you use a local police agency, you will require a letter to explain the need for police clearance for vulnerable populations (please see the end of this document).
 Please refer to your local police agency website for the process of obtaining the vulnerable sector police check.
-Some agencies require online application and others may accept a hard copy application.
+Some agencies require an online application and others may accept a hard copy application.
 Depending on where you live, police clearances can take from two weeks to three months to obtain.
 Please contact your local police agency or OPP station to determine the standard wait time to obtain your police clearance and be sure to submit your forms in adequate time to obtain your police clearance in advance of your required dates for non-medical clearance.

 No letter is required for Windsor Police Services.
 Please note that the type of clearance required is a vulnerable sector check.

 *NOTE: No letter is required for Windsor Police Services.
 Please note that the type of clearance required is a vulnerable sector check.
 Applicants under the age of 18 will no longer be provided with a police record check

 For students obtaining their police clearance via the LaSalle Police Service, you must download and complete the following form as instructed to take to the station: